17 Animals With Shells and Their Pictures

 An intriguing member of the category of creatures with shells is the green chiton.

-The Green Chiton, which is found in the temperate waters of New Zealand, is notable for having eight valves or shells.
+The Green Chiton, which is found in New Zealand’s temperate waters, is notable for having eight valves or shells.

 These shells are essential to the animal’s existence because they shield its soft flesh.

-The Green Chiton, whose tongue resembles teeth and can grow up to 2 inches long, grazes on algae that are developing on rocks.
+The Green Chiton, whose tongue resembles teeth and can grow up to 2 inches long, grazes on algae growing on rocks.

 In the wide world of animals with shells, it stands out thanks to its unusual appearance and green shell.